Joe Burrow Player Prop Bets for NFL Week 11 | Cincinnati vs. Las Vegas 11/21/2021

 Season Stats

+- He has added 44 rushing yards on 21 carries, averaging 4.9 yards per game.

-- The Bengals have thrown the football in 56.3% of their plays from scrimmage this year while running the ball 43.7% of the time.
-This offensive attack ranks 11th in the NFL in points scored.
+- The Bengals have run 56.3% passing plays and 43.7% rushing plays this season.
+They rank 11th in the NFL in scoring.

 - Burrow accounts for 61.1% of his team's red zone plays, with 33 of his 286 pass attempts coming from inside the opponent's 20-yard line.